Mikulov: History

-The first written mention of Mikulov is from 1173.
-In a 1249 deed, issued by the Přemyslid margrave Ottokar II who granted it, including a castle and the surrounding area, to the Austrian noble Henry I of Liechtenstein.
-After King Rudolf I of Germany had defeated Ottokar at the 1278 Battle on the Marchfeld, he then vested Henry II of Liechtenstein with market rights in villa Nicolspurch.
-German citizens were called to settle in Mikulov.
+A deed that mentioned existence of Mikulov in 1173 is a hoax from the 14th century.
+The first trustworthy written mention of Mikulov is from 1249.
+It is a deed, issued by the Přemyslid margrave Ottokar II, who granted a castle and the surrounding area to the Austrian noble Henry I of Liechtenstein.
+In 1279, Mikulov was given market rights.

-In 1526, the Anabaptist leader Balthasar Hubmaier came from Switzerland to Nikolsburg, where he was captured and arrested by the forces of the King Ferdinand I in the following year.
-The town remained in the Liechtenstein family until 1560, and in 1572 Emperor Maximilian II granted the fief to his ambassador to the Spanish court Adam von Dietrichstein.
-From 1575 until the 20th century, Nikolsburg remained the proprietary possession of the Dietrichstein noble family and its Mensdorff-Pouilly successors.
+In 1526, the Anabaptist leader Balthasar Hubmaier came from Switzerland to Mikulov, where he was captured and arrested by the forces of King Ferdinand I the following year.
+The Liechtenstein family owned the estate until 1560.
+In 1572, Emperor Maximilian II granted the fief to his ambassador to the Spanish court, Adam of Dietrichstein.
+From 1575 until the 20th century, Mikulov remained the proprietary possession of the Dietrichstein family and its Mensdorff-Pouilly successors.

-After 1575, the renaissance reconstruction of the town began.
-During the rule of Cardinal Franz von Dietrichstein, the town was transformed into a representative economic, building and cultural residence and for a time became one of the most important towns in Moravia.
+After 1575, the Renaissance reconstruction of the town began.
+During the rule of Cardinal Franz von Dietrichstein, the town was transformed into a representative economic, architectural, and cultural residence, and for a time it became one of the most important towns in Moravia.
 In 1621, during the Thirty Years' War, Franz von Dietrichstein signed the Treaty of Nikolsburg with the Transylvanian prince Gabriel Bethlen at Mikulov Castle.
-Four years later, Emperor Ferdinand II and his aulic council met at the castle, where General Albrecht von Wallenstein received his commission and was elevated to a Duke of Friedland.
-Franz von Dietrichstein also established the first Piarist college north of the Alps in Nikolsburg.
+Mikulov Castle became the place for many political meetings of important personalities, e.g. Albrecht von Wallenstein, Emperor Ferdinand II and Napoleon.

-After a fire damaged the original Mikulov Castle in 1719, the Dietrichstein family reconstructed the château to its present appearance.
-After the Austro-Prussian War, Count Alajos Károlyi began work on a peace treaty in Nikolsburg that led to the Treaty of Prague in 1866.
+A significant moment in the history of the town was the invitation of the Piarists by Franz von Dietrichstein.
+They established a college here and renovated the medieval church and hospital.
+After a fire damaged the original Mikulov Castle in 1719, the Dietrichstein family reconstructed the castle to its present appearance.
+After the Austro-Prussian War, Count Alajos Károlyi began work on a peace treaty in the town that led to the Treaty of Prague in 1866.

-The German population formed majority until 1945.
+The German population presented a majority until 1945.
 In 1890, it formed 98% of the population and in 1930 formed 82% of the population.
-Following the World War II, the town's German population was expelled by the Czechoslovak government according to the Beneš decrees.
+Following World War II, the town's German population was expelled by the Czechoslovak government, according to the Beneš decrees.